samdze/playdate-nim/README.md

 You can quickly start using the bindings opening the `playdate_example` project included in this repository.<br>
 If you want to start from scratch, here are the steps to follow:

-1. If you haven't run it already, start by initializing your nimble package and follow the instructions:
+1. If you haven't done it already, start creating a folder (snake_case) and initializing your nimble package inside it running:

 ```
 nimble init
 ```
+Choose `binary` as the package type.

 2. Install the `playdate` package: